Venezuelan opposition leader Capriles barred from office for 15 years

 The punishment deals a blow to the opposition after stepped-up protests this week and accusations that Maduro, the unpopular handpicked successor of the late Hugo Chavez, was leading the country to dictatorship and cracking down on dissent.

-A ban on holding office would stop Capriles from running again, prompting critics to say it was a ploy to derail the opposition in next year’s vote and thereby perpetuate a nearly two-decade long leftist rule amid a brutal economic crisis.
+Capriles responded to the measure in a defiant speech to emotive supporters at a small Caracas sports arena, describing the measure as a desperate gambit of a decaying dictatorship.

+“You can shove your disqualification where the sun doesn’t shine,” said Capriles, flanked by opposition leaders.”This is not one person’s struggle, this is not Capriles’ struggle.
+This is the Venezuelan people’s struggle.”

-It would also likely fuel anger ahead of an opposition protest planned for Saturday after a string of violent marches, spurred by the Supreme Court assuming control of congress last week before an outcry forced it to retreat.
+The decision would also likely fuel anger ahead of an opposition protest planned for Saturday after a string of violent marches, spurred by the Supreme Court assuming control of congress last week before an outcry forced it to retreat.

 A young man died in violence around protests on Thursday.